errbufferoverfl/garden.errbufferoverfl.me/content/books/revolution-at-point-zero.md

  These "programs" were supposed to improve the state of the economy, but more than a decade on the opposite has happened, local economies have collapsed, foreign investment hasn't materialised.

 War forces people off the land, it takes producers away from the means of production.
-Then when the land is no longer being used, the land is reclaimed in the name of capitalists, boosting the production of [[notes/cash-crops]] and export oriented agriculture.
+Then when the land is no longer being used, the land is reclaimed in the name of capitalists, boosting the production of [cash crops](notes/cash-crops.md) and export oriented agriculture.

+Controlling food and food based aid is able to do what arming militia can't.
+Often delivered to both sides it can be delivered by organisations other than the Red Cross which allows them to intervene in areas of conflict.
+This was used to justify the US/UN military intervention in Somalia in 1992/3.

+Even if troops aren't involved in the distribution or guarding of food, the delivery of food is always intervention that prolongs war by feeding contending armies (more often then civilians).
+This in turn shapes military strategy and most benefits those who can take advantage of food distribution.

+Because of the control food aid gives to imperial forces, shaping warfare